 Dedication Remarks/Speeches: October 20, 1979.

-Exhibits Designed By: Original exhibits, Chermayeff & Geismar Associates, December 1976; 1993 redesign by Kennedy & Associates.
+Exhibits Designed By: Original exhibits, Chermayeff & Geismar Associates, December 1976; 1993 redesign by Kennedy & Associates (no relation).

 First Plans for Establishing the Library in Cambridge: Press release from the Office of the White House Press Secretary, November 10, 1961.

 Groundbreaking: June 12, 1977

 Irish Exhibit Song: "The Shores of Amerikay," by Sean O'Shea.

 Moon Rocks (displayed): The rock displayed came from the Apollo 15 trip and was collected by Col. David R. Scott on August 7, 1971.
 It is mare basalt, weighs 160 grams and is thought to be approximately 3 billion years old.

 - Introductory Narrative to New Exhibit's Orientation Film

 - Remarks by President Clinton, Senator Kennedy, Caroline Kennedy, and Rev. Monan